DevKingKev/exercises_javascript_assessment_multiple_choice/docs/ASSESSMENT_PROMPTING.md

     title: "Assessment Title",
     description: "Brief description of what this assessment covers",
     difficulty: "easy|medium|hard",
+    domain: "javascript", // short identifier for the assessment domain (see note below)
     timeLimit: 30, // in minutes
     questionCount: 30, // number of questions
     topics: [